 - 2 teaspoons sesame oil

-- Place the ginger root and garlic cloves inside the chopper attachment bowl of the KitchenAid® Pro Line® Series 5-Speed Cordless Hand Blender.
+- Place the ginger root and garlic cloves inside the chopper attachment bowl of your cordless hand blender.
 Attach the hand blender and pulse on speed 5 until the garlic and ginger are finely chopped.

 - Transfer the ginger and garlic to the bowl of the slow cooker.

 - Add the broth, soy sauce, mirin, vinegar, and sesame oil.